wp-plugins/php-text-widget/readme.txt

 === PHP Text Widget ===
 Tags: widget,php,text,sidebar,php
 Requires at least: 2.8
-Tested up to: 3.8
+Tested up to: 4.0
 Stable tag: trunk
 Donate link: http://www.satollo.net/donations
+Contributors: satollo

 Executes PHP code on WordPress default Text Widget

 == Description ==

 PHP Text Widget modifies the standard Text Widget of WordPress making it able to execute PHP code.

 The normal behaviour of the text widget is preserved so it can be activated without fear.